claireleblanc/Pectin-Synthesis-Genes/README.md

 Remove Short Genes:
 - Removes genes that are short/potentially incorrectly sequenced by removing genes that have an alignment length that is less than some percentage of the query sequence length.

+Fasta File:
+- Creates fasta files from a list of gene names and a fasta file of sequences.
+Code take from (FIND AUTHOR) and updated.